CCSI-Toolset/measurement-optimization/README.md

 An example name: `LP_1000_a`, the results of A-optimality LP problem of a budget of 1000

-Data file type: `pickle`, storing a numpy array of the solutions
+Data file type: `pickle`, storing a numpy array of the solutions of the shape Nm*Nm, Nm is the number of all measurements

 - A-optimality LP results: `kinetics_results/LP_x_a`, x in the range [1000, 1100, 1200, ..., 5000]